Championing Social Entrepreneurship

 Social enterprises are emerging as the promising “middle” sector between the traditional worlds of government, non-profits and business.
 They help to address social concerns and play a critical role in solving social problems.
 Social enterprises seek to be financially sustainable through business models.
 As social challenges become increasingly complex in light of shrinking government budgets and rapidly evolving communities, social enterprises are emerging as self-sustaining businesses with effective methods of meeting social needs.

 With commercially sustainable solutions, they provide income, goods and services where they are needed and build up inclusive communities.
 Such an approach is aligned to the roots of DBS Foundation and DBS Bank as the former development bank of Singapore, and our strengths in serving the SME sector.

 The DBS Social Enterprise Package presents social enterprises with access to virtually free banking services.
-Social enterprises can open an account with a zero minimum balance, allowing more flexibility.
+Social enterprises can open an account with a zero-minimum balance, enjoy free transactions and fee waivers allowing more flexibility.
 A business loan component was also added to the banking package, offering unsecured loans to social enterprises at preferential rate, providing the much-needed capital support.

 DBS also walks the talk by procuring goods and services from social enterprises and encouraging our employees to volunteer at various SE-related initiatives.
-Skills-based volunteering is another way we make a meaningful difference to social enterprises by helping them with their business strategy and other niche business needs through grey cells of our bank staff.
+Skills-based volunteering is another way we make a meaningful difference to social enterprises by helping them on key business challenges by matching them with our staff possessing relevant skills to work alongside.